Efgarrido/ANEXOS/README.md

 - **Annex 8 – Script that processes hourly PML data in constant USD, generates average matrices for weekdays and weekends, and exports them to a CSV**
   File: `Anexo_8.pdf` (https://github.com/Efgarrido/ANEXOS/blob/main/ANEXO%208.pdf)

-- **Annex 9 – Script that generates TOD factors from hourly PML data and exports them to CSV**
+- **Annex 9 – Script that generates TOD factors from hourly PML data and exports them to a CSV**
   File: `Anexo_9.pdf` (https://github.com/Efgarrido/ANEXOS/blob/main/ANEXO%209.pdf)

 - **Annex 10 – Script that integrates PML matrices and TOD factors, builds the required dispatch structures, and generates an output file for use in SAM**